About TMC > Executive Biographies > John W. Bluford

 employee Culture of Health and Wellness.

-Bluford began his career in 1972 as the evening administrator at Cook
+hospital work in 1973 as the evening administrator at Cook County

-County Hospital in Chicago, Illinois.
-Prior to coming to TMC, he served
+Hospital in Chicago, Illinois.
+Prior to coming to TMC, he served for 21

-for 21 years in various leadership capacities at Hennepin County Medical
+years in various leadership capacities at Hennepin County Medical Center

-Kansas City's Nonprofit Professional of the Year Award (2011), Richland
+Professional of the Year Award (2011), Richland (South Carolina School

-(South Carolina School District) One Hall of Fame (2010), Missouri
+District) One Hall of Fame (2010), Missouri Hospital Association's

 Special Achievement Award (2004),and Missouri Hospital Association